labex-labs/open-source-labs/python/python-mastery/lab-ex3-5-practical-use-of-inheritance/en/step5.md

 # Creating a Factory Function

-One challenge with using inheritance is that users need to know the names of specific formatter classes, which can be cumbersome.
-We can simplify this by creating a factory function that returns the appropriate formatter based on a simple format name.
+When using inheritance, one common challenge is that users have to remember the names of specific formatter classes.
+This can be quite a hassle, especially as the number of classes grows.
+To simplify this process, we can create a factory function.
+A factory function is a special type of function that creates and returns objects.
+In our case, it will return the appropriate formatter based on a simple format name.

-Add the following function to your `tableformat.py` file:
+Let's add the following function to your `tableformat.py` file.
+This function will take a format name as an argument and return the corresponding formatter object.

 ```python
 def create_formatter(format_name):